What is a Family Visa?

 - Have met your husband/wife at least once in person

-- (If applying as an unmarried partner instead of spouse) You have lived with your partner for at least two years in a relationship which is ‘akin to marriage’
+- (If applying as an unmarried partner instead of a spouse) You have lived with your partner for at least two years in a relationship that is ‘akin to marriage’

-A Spouse/Partner Visa applications costs £1,464 if made from within the UK, and £1,573 if made from outside it.
+A Spouse/Partner Visa application costs £1,033 if made from within the UK, and £1,523 if made from outside it.

-You must include documents which demonstrate the following:
+You must include documents that demonstrate the following:

 - You plan to live together in the UK.
 If you are applying for a Spouse Visa, you need to include documents which show you have accommodation arranged for the non UK partner’s arrival.
 You must live together.
 You can use a tenancy agreement, mortgage payment, house deeds, or temporary accommodation booking (like an AirB&B) to show this.